-Faunalytics infographics provide a fun and visual way to learn about animal issues.
-Our current collection is small, but we’ll add more soon!
+Faunalytics infographics are a fun and visual way to learn about animal issues.
+Our collection is always growing, so check back regularly!

 Sometimes information and research results are easiest to understand when presented in a visual format.
-Faunalytics has developed a number of infographics that help summarize essential information for advocates, students, teachers, and anyone interested in animal topics.
-See below for original infographics developed by Faunalytics.
+Faunalytics develops infographics that help summarize essential information for advocates, students, teachers, and anyone interested in animal topics.
+Check out our growing collection below.

 The first in our new series of visual “Fundamentals,” our focus on Farmed Animals contains information about animal ethology, consumer opinions, scale of the industry, environmental impacts, and more.